MDSkrki/MDSkrki.github.io/README.md

 - [ ] Add personal picture
 - [ ] Add Repository photos/GIFs in portfolio page
 - [ ] Add Description about self in Home Page
-- [ ] Create dropdown sections in Portfolio for Physiotherapy and Tech Achievements
+- [ ] Create sections in Portfolio for Physiotherapy and Tech Achievements
 - [ ] Create icons for Tech Skills in Portfolio

 ##### _Hosted with GitHub Pages_